MrPigss/DecoRouter/README.md

 ### The best of both

-DecoRouter auto generates your routes for you based on decorators, just like FastAPI.
+decoRouter auto generates your routes for you based on decorators, just like FastAPI.
 The downside is that you have to import an extra module, but the added bonus of easier to read and maintain code is certainly worth it.
 [![decoRouter Screen Shot][decoRouter-screenshot]](./images/DecoRouter.png)

 <p align="right">(<a href="#top">back to top</a>)</p>